TrueBlocks/trueblocks-docs/content/data-model/admin.md

 - **API**:
   - [Calls to `/transactions`](/api#operation/chaindata-transactions)

+Below is a list of the data fields for status.
+Following that are the commands that produce or manage status.
 ### Fields
 | Field              | Description                                                         | Type      |
 | ------------------ | ------------------------------------------------------------------- | --------- |
 | client_version     | the version string as reported by the rpcProvider                   | string    |